Clinical-Genomics/MIP/documentation/Recipes.md

 ## MIP currently has 4 recipe types:
 1. Install
+2. Download
-2. Build
+3. Build
-3. Analysis
+4. Analysis
-4. Pipeline - (Executes build and analysis recipes)
+5. Pipeline - (Executes build and analysis recipes)

-Recipes templates for `analysis` and `install` can be found [here](https://github.com/Clinical-Genomics/MIP/blob/develop/templates/code):
+Recipes templates for `install`, `download` and `analysis` can be found [here](https://github.com/Clinical-Genomics/MIP/blob/develop/templates/code):

 The recipe parameter is also know as the analysis recipe switch.
 It turns on and off the recipe module.